mani9k9/weather-app-website/README.md

 # weather-app-website
-my first try on building a responsive website
+my first try on building a responsive website.
 It is project for checking the weather report on your location.
+@freeCodeCamp